cado-security/product-help/docs/cado-response/manage/users-authentication/users.md

 It is strongly recommended to follow the principles of least privilege when creating new users and granting Administrator access.
 :::

-### Granting Access to a Project
+### Granting Access to an Investigation
-To grant existing users or groups to a Project, you can add them when you create the Project, or you can follow the below instructions to add users to an existing Project:
+To grant existing users or groups to an Investigation, you can add them when you create the Investigation, or you can follow the below instructions to add users to an existing Investigation:
-- Click **Projects** and select the project to which you would like to add users
+- Click **Investigations** and select the investigation to which you would like to add users
 - Click the **Access** button
 - Click the **Add Users** button
 - Select the user and/or group to add and Click **Add**